-This is peak summer in the Seychelles, also known as the rainy season, where temperatures are hottest, and rainfall and humidity are at their highest.
-However, rains tend to be short and sharp, so it is still possible to enjoy time on the beach, sunbathing in the 30°Cheat with some needed shade from the clouds.
+This is when everything is at its highest - temperatures, humidity and rainfall.
+However, rains tend to be short and sharp, so it is still possible to enjoy time on the beach, sunbathing in the 30°C heat with some needed shade from the clouds.
 Despite rains, it is a busy time to visit as it coincides with school holidays.

-The rainy season continues, with sporadic showers, however, it is not as humid as in January and December.
+The hot wet season continues, with sporadic showers, however, it is not as humid as in January and December.
 Little wind means you can really feel the heat, but a dip in the ocean, will help you to cool off.
-Hawksbill Turtles hatch between January to April, so you’re in with a good chance of seeing some baby hatchlings making their way across the beach and into the ocean – a fantastic experience!
+Hawksbill Turtles hatch between January to April, so you’re in with a good chance of seeing some baby hatchlings making their way across the beach and into the ocean.